A recent failure to replicate led to an attention-grabbing debate in psychology.

 The hostility in the debate has obscured an interesting empirical question.
 This post aims to answer that interesting empirical question.

-The replication (.pdf) was pre-registered; it was evaluated and approved by peers, including the original authors, before being run.
+The replication (.html) was pre-registered; it was evaluated and approved by peers, including the original authors, before being run.
 The predicted effect was not obtained, in two separate replication studies.

 I re-analyzed the original and replication data to assess this sensible concern.